import devito

 Loading data...

-Figure saved as /home/devitouser/devito/examples/performance/resources/OverviewRoof.png.
+Figure saved in /home/devitouser/devito/benchmarks/user/advisor//home/devitouser/devito/examples/performance/resources/OverviewRoof.pdf.

 Once this command has completed, we can now observe the gathered profiling data through a roofline model.